-Fig. 2 presents the discovery of a faint counter-image to the main arc.
-Extracting the MUSE spectrum of the main arc, we find that the [O III] 5007 Å is the brightest emission line in the MUSE spectral range.
-Integrating over this line, and subtracting a continuum derived from neighbouring wavelengths, we obtain the net emission-line image shown in Fig. 2a,b.
-In addition to the main arc reported by E03, a significant excess emission is observed 0.6 arcsec SSE of the BCG centre, with a flux ratio ~1:200, relative to the integrated value for the main arc.
-A faint peak is seen at the same location in a similarly-constructed net [OII] 3727 A image (Fig. 2c).
+reported by E03, a significant excess emission is observed 0.6 arcsec SSE of the BCG centre, with a flux ratio \sim 1:200, relative to the integrated value for the main arc.
+A faint peak is seen at the same location in a similarly-constructed net [OII] 3727 Å image (Fig. 2c).
 In fact, a residual feature is already clearly visible at this location in the E03 HST WFPC2 image, after subtracting a model for the BCG light (Fig. 2d).
-Note that the bright object at $\sim (-4, +0.5)$ arcsec is an unrelated background galaxy at z = 0.273, which is not multiply-imaged.)
-Spectra extracted at the location of the faint peak (after subtracting a model for the BCG spectrum) show that the excess flux is clearly centred on the expected wavelengths of the [O III] and [O II] lines (Fig. 2e,f).
-The weaker [O III] $4959 \,\text{Å}$ and H $\beta$ lines are not clearly detected from the inner image, but given the spatial coincidence of HST continuum emission with the significant emission in two lines, both of which are well-matched to the expected wavelengths, we consider it beyond reasonable doubt that the faint source is a lensed counter-image to the main arc.
+Note that the bright object at ~(-4,+0.5) arcsec is an unrelated background galaxy at z = 0.273, which is not multiply imaged.
+Spectra extracted at the location of the faint peak (after subtracting a model for the BCG spectrum) show that the excess flux is clearly centred on the expected wavelengths of the [OIII] and [OII] lines (Figs 2 e and f).
+The weaker [O III] 4959 Å and H β lines are not clearly detected from the inner image, but given the spatial coincidence of HST continuum emission with the significant emission in two lines, both of which are well matched to the expected wavelengths, we consider it beyond reasonable doubt that the faint source is a lensed counterimage to the main arc.

 The spatial resolution of the MUSE data is much lower than that of the HST image, so in the lens modelling reported in Sections 3 and 4 we primarily use HST-derived positional constraints.
 However, the emission-line data can provide additional information to help verify the solutions obtained.
-Although matching the overall form of the arc as seen by HST, there are notable differences which cannot be attributed to the difference in resolution.
-Strikingly, the bright image pair at $\sim (0.0, +2.3)$ arcsec, denoted A1b/c by E03, and used by them to locate the critical curve, does not correspond to any peak in the emission-line map.
-Conversely, the region of weaker continuum at $\sim (-2.2, +1.2)$ arcsec is coincident with the maximum in the [O III] image.
-Other local peaks are located at the extremities of the arc (A1a, A1f in the E03 nomenclature), roughly coincident with continuum maxima, and at $\sim (-0.5, +0.2)$ arcsec, which does not have a continuum counterpart.
+Although matching the overall form of the arc as seen by HST, there are notable differences that cannot be attributed to the difference in resolution.
+Strikingly, the bright image pair at \sim (0.0,+2.3) arcsec, denoted A1b/c by E03, and used by them to locate the critical curve, does not correspond to any peak in the emission-line map.
+Conversely, the region of weaker continuum at \sim (-2.2,+1.2) arcsec is coincident with the maximum in the [O III] image.
+Other local peaks are located at the extremities of the arc (A1a, A1f in the E03 nomenclature), roughly coincident with continuum maxima, and at \sim (-0.5,+0.2) arcsec, which does not have a continuum counterpart.
 Fig. 3 shows the velocity map derived from the [O III] line.
-The total velocity range is $\pm 25\,\mathrm{km\,s^{-1}}$ .
-A reversal in the velocity trend along the arc, due to the lens folding, is clearly seen at $\sim (0,+2.2)$ arcsec, as reported previously by Swinbank (2003).
+The total velocity range is ± 25 km s-1.
+A reversal in the velocity trend along the arc, due to the lens folding, is clearly seen at \sim (0,+2.2) arcsec, as reported previously by Swinbank (2003).